rugbyprof/5443-Big-Data/Program-1.md

 ## Part Two

-Convert any one of the above files into a `json` representation.
+- What would you do to convert any of the above files into a `json` representation?
+You do not have to write the code or find a library to do this, but I want you to explain your approach.
+- Even though you do not have to implement this, I want you to assume that you would have to write the code from scratch.
+So, based on this fact, which format would you choose to convert from?

 ### Json